swfiua/gotu/docs/cberry.rst

 * They are often found distant from the galactic plane.

-* They have large *kick velocities*.
+* They may have large *kick velocities*.

   This means the system is moving 200 to 500 km/s faster than the typical 200km/s.
-In the wits image, that means the part above the 200km/s asymptote on which the sun lies.
+In the wits image, it is the part above the 200km/s asymptote on which the sun lies.

 * Strong correlation between polarisation and kick direction.